alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 However, mail in votes in practice can be extremely biased towards one party.
-Historically, a large majority of mail in ballots are Democratic, for a variety of reasons.
+Historically, a large majority of mail in ballots are Democratic, for a variety of reasons that are largely demographic.
 Trump also spent much of the campaign sowing doubt about mail-in ballots (telegraphing his post-election strategy of trying to throw them out in court), so his supporters may be much less likely to vote in this manner.
-However, there could also be a situation where the mail-in ballots fall heavily towards a Republican candidate (as we have seen already, more of the Arizona ballots tend to be in favor of Trump, which is due to late arriving ballots being from Republicans that registered to vote just before the election).
+However, there could also be a situation where the mail-in ballots fall heavily towards a Republican candidate (as we have seen already, more of the Arizona ballots tend to be in favor of Trump, which was due to late arriving ballots being from Republicans that registered to vote just before the election).
 Thus, based on this I would argue that what we actually want is a prior that is reasonably likely to include some extremes in the vote probability to ensure that our estimate of the final outcome prior to looking at the data doesn't exclude a significant swing.

 This issue illustrates a challenge with Bayesian Hierarchical models -- when the parameter that I have some knowledge about is itself described by a distribution, the priors for the distribution parameters can be more difficult to specify.
 For this reason, modellers often go one level further and specify prior distributions on the parameters used to specify the priors on the model parameters, which are known as *hyperpriors*, and see how varying the priors changes the outcome of inference.
-I will not explore this level of Bayesian modelling, but it should suffice to say that I tried a number of different choices for the priors before arriving at something that I thought accurately reflected my prior beliefs about the outcome.
+I will not explore this level of Bayesian modelling, but in building this model I had to try a number of different choices for the priors before arriving at something that I thought accurately reflected my prior beliefs about the outcome.

 In the priors that I finally settled on, I use a Lognormal distribution for my prior on $a$ and $b$.
 Lognormal distributions are